 Benico Barzilai, MD

 Robert and Suzanne Tomsich Department of

-First, make sure you give your dentist a complete medical history and list of the names and dosages of all the drugs you are taking for your cardiovascular condition (as well as any other prescription or nonprescription drugs you might be taking).
-This will help your dentist determine the best treatment for you, including medication selection for dental procedures.
+First, make sure you give your dentist a complete list of the names and dosages of all the medications you are taking for your cardiovascular condition (as well as any other prescription and non-prescription drugs that you might be taking).
+This will help your dentist decide on the best treatment course for you, including medicine selection for dental procedures.

 Second, make sure to give your dentist the name and phone number of your doctor(s) in case your dentist needs to speak to him or her about your care.

 Third, if you are particularly nervous about undergoing a dental procedure because you believe your stress, worry, and fears could result in a worsening of your cardiovascular condition, talk with your dentist.
 Your dentist can provide you with information and work with you on strategies for controlling dental pain and easing your fears.